rr326/core/homeassistant/components/ll_notify/README.md

 ll_notify is a Home Assistant component that allows you to easily add notifications and alerts to a Lovelace dashboard.

 ll_notify is basically thin wrapper on top of the Javascript framework [AlertifyJS](https://alertifyjs.com/).
-It has a backend (python) component, auto-loads to the front-end, and has a JS wrapper in UI.
-You can trigger a notification by calling a backend service.
+It has a backend (python) component, auto-loads to the front-end, and has a JS wrapper in the Lovlace user interface.
+You can trigger a notification by calling a backend service. (eg: `call-service: ll_notify/success`)

 ![screen recording](screenshot.gif)